Eyuelwoldeh/FullStack-Project/README.md

-# 🎬 Movie Gold V1
+# My Movie Review Site

 A full-stack application for managing and exploring movie data, including movie details, genres, reviews, and trailers.
 This project combines a React.js front-end with a Spring Boot back-end and uses MongoDB for data storage.